Mdsomratakbor/C--Tutorial/C# Stack .md

 **Example 1**
 `In this example, we will see`

--`How a stack gets created.`
+- `How a stack gets created.`
--`How to display the elements of the stack, and use the Count and Contain methods.`
+- `How to display the elements of the stack, and use the Count and Contain methods.`